DCotterill/halixia-hugo/content/ma/get-into-ted-talks-326.md

 layout: static
 ---

-Spark your curiosity with a TED talk
+Spark your curiosity with a TED talk.

 TED talks are short powerful talks of free knowledge from the world's most inspired thinkers.
 Get inspired with this list of the most popular TED talks.